t-brandt/orvara/README.rst

     fit_orbit --output-dir /path/to/output --config-file path/to/config.ini

 One can set the number of threads in the config.ini file via :code:`nthreads`.
 Note that the built-in parallelization is poor.
-It is better to set nthreads to 1 then simply run multiple instances of orbit3d on separate cores.
+It is better to set nthreads to 1 then simply run multiple instances of orvara on separate cores.
 One can set the initial conditions of the orbit via the config.ini file.
 You can access the help menu with the --help flag as follows.